Okra

 USDA Planting Zone: 3–11

-Special Notes: Adds visual interest to the garden and dishes.
+Special Notes: Great ornamental color (pods turn greener when cooked).
 Heat-tolerant and high-yielding.
 Matures in about 55–60 days.

 Annie Oakley II

-Description: Annie Oakley II is a hybrid okra variety known for its early maturity and high yields.
-It produces spineless, dark green pods that are tender and flavorful.
+Description: Annie Oakley II is an early hybrid okra with spineless, dark green pods and strong yields on compact plants.

 Growing Season: Spring, Summer, and Fall